lisavogtsf/illusion_react/README.md

 # React bulletin board displaying duck-rabbit illusion
 A bulletin board in [React](https://facebook.github.io/react/), playing with the classic duck-rabbit optical illusion.
 This illusion is particularly interesting to me because historian of science Thomas Kuhn "used the duck-rabbit optical illusion to demonstrate the way in which a paradigm shift could cause one to see the same information in an entirely different way."
-[Wikipedia, paradigm shift](https://en.wikipedia.org/wiki/Paradigm_shift)
+[Wikipedia, "paradigm shift"](https://en.wikipedia.org/wiki/Paradigm_shift)

 ![rabbit-duck optical illusion](assets/rabduck.gif)